dmennell/jenkinsDemo/README.md

 ![alt text](img/project.png "Example text of what needs to be changed.")

-### Configure  “Source Code Management”
+### Configure Source Code Management
 In the configuration screen, navigate to the “Source Code Management” section, and configure the following entries:

-* Repository URL: <Enter the URL for your forked GitHub repo>
+* Repository URL: Enter the URL for your forked GitHub repo
-* Credentials: <Select your previously configured GitHub Credentials>
+* Credentials: Select your previously configured GitHub Credentials

-Click OK/APPLY
+Click `OK/APPLY`

 ![alt text](img/SCM.png "Example text of what needs to be changed.")